 Celiac Panel

 The Celiac panel is a blood test that provides an analysis to identify untreated celiac disease, and it also monitors gluten consumption, whether intentional or unintentional.
 This panel measures antibody serum tissue transglutaminase (tTG) IgA & IgG levels to screen for celiac disease and IgA and IgG antibodies specific for deamidated gliadin peptide (DGP) that screens for adherence to the gluten-free diet.
-Regularly measuring these levels can help patients assess if antibody reactions are improving and if treatment protocols need to be adjusted.
+Regularly measuring these levels can help patients assess if antibody reactions are improving and if management protocols need to be adjusted.

 Celiac & Nutrition